 On November 7, 2016, the Standing Committee of the National People's Congress issued the Cyber Security Law, which will come into effect on June 1, 2017.
 This is the first Chinese law that focuses exclusively on cyber security.
 The Cyber Security Law provides that network operators must set up internal security management systems that meets the requirements of a classified protection system for cybersecurity, including appointing dedicated cybersecurity personnel, taking technical measures to prevent computer viruses, network attacks and intrusions, taking technical measures to monitor and record network operation status and cybersecurity incidents, and taking data security measures such as data classification, backups and encryption.
 The Cyber Security Law also imposes a relatively vague but broad obligation to provide technical support and assistance to the public and state security authorities in connection with criminal investigations or for reasons of national security.
-The Cyber Security Law also requires network operators that provide network access or domain name registration services, landline or mobile phone network access, or that provide users with information publication or instant messaging services, to require users to provide a real identity when they sign up.
+The Cyber Security Law also requires network operators that provide network access, or that provide users with information publication or instant messaging services, to require users to provide a real identity when they sign up.